Cloud Edition Advanced Setup Guide

 IMAP/POP3 integration

 Choose either the IMAP or POP3 protocol.
-In order for IMAP or POP3 to work, you must ensure that the appropriate ports for your mail server are available from outside your network.
+For IMAP or POP3 to work, you must ensure that the appropriate ports for your mail server are available from outside your network.
 You may choose how to do this, whether by using a DMZ, port forwarding, or any other method you choose.

 Following are the default ports used by IMAP and POP3: